 The purpose of the Jazzband is to help Open Source projects on GitHub share responsibility for software maintenance.
 It’s essentially a GitHub organization that is open to everyone who is willing and able to maintain its projects.
 It was born out of necessity of expanding the group of maintainers of some projects whose original authors weren’t able to effectively manage them when people volunteered to help out.

-“We are all part of the band” means that we share the responsibilties of open source software development, including dreaming big, acting positively and failing sometimes.
+“We are all part of this” means that we share the responsibilities of open source software development, including dreaming big, acting positively and failing sometimes.
 It’ll be okay since we’re not alone.

 We retain some information about your previous membership to simplify the ability to join again.

 If you want to delete all Jazzband data about you that was fetched from the GitHub API, please let the roadies know.